cloudblue/django-cqrs/README.md

 Utilities
 ---------
 Bulk synchronizer without transport (usage example: it may be used for initial configuration).
-Should be used at planned downtime.
+May be used at planned downtime.
 * On master service: `python manage.py cqrs_bulk_dump --cqrs_id=author` -> `author.dump`
 * On replica service: `python manage.py cqrs_bulk_load -i=author.dump`